vshaxe/vscode-extern/README.md

 ## Usage

 Global functions and variables from the `vscode` namespace are available through `Vscode` top-level class, while types defined in `vscode` namespace are located in the `vscode` package.
+The node.js API externs are provided by the [hxnodejs](https://github.com/HaxeFoundation/hxnodejs) library.

 VS Code expects a .js module that exports the `activate` function that will be called upon extension activation.
 In Haxe this is done using the `@:expose` metdata.